-Perhaps few lessons in A Course in Miracles are as confusing or troubling as Lesson 15.
-For one thing, it’s a flat out strange idea for most people – we only think we think the thoughts we think and we only take them seriously because they show up as images.
-We conflate spiritual vision with the body’s considerably weaker seeing.
+Few lessons in A Course in Miracles are as confusing or troubling as Lesson 15.
+For one thing, it’s a flat-out strange idea for most people – we only think we think the thoughts we think and we only take them seriously because they show up as images to a body.
+Therefore, we conflate spiritual vision with the body’s considerably weaker seeing.
 It’s conceptually confusing.
 What are we supposed to do?

-And of course the second reason this lesson throws people is because of its reference to “light episodes.”
+And of course the second reason this lesson throws people are the “light episodes” themselves.

-Ah, the light episodes – the bright white frame that surrounds familiar objects, proof that we’re finally advancing along the spiritual ladder.
+Ah, the ACIM light episodes . . . the bright white frame that surrounds familiar objects, proof that we’re finally advancing up the spiritual ladder.
 We’re leaving behind the less-advanced students, getting closer to God who loves us a tiny bit more than the others . . .
-Or we’re freaking out because we’re not seeing the lights yet!
-What’s wrong with me?
+Or we’re freaking out because we’re not seeing the lights.
+What’s wrong with us?

-First, put the light episodes to the side.
+Set the light episodes aside.
 They’re a sideshow – and an optional sideshow at that – to the more important work of the lesson.
 We are learning how to work with our mind here.
-We are training it to perform miracles, to align it with God, to embrace right-mindedness so gracefully and gratefully that error of any kind fades away like smoke in a heavy wind.
+We are training it to perform miracles, to align it with God and to embrace right-mindedness so gracefully and gratefully that error of any kind simply fades away like smoke in a breeze.